All contents Copyright 2022-2023 William F. Pewen

 This page provides limited updates and observations as I work with colleagues to assist in the ongoing health crisis in Ukraine arising from the Russian invasion.
 I am particularly focused on helping to prevent and mitigate infectious disease outbreaks.
 Posts here are be limited, due to both time and security constraints.
 I hope to be able to produce a longer account later.

-In contrast to that cost, like many others I have largely self-financed my efforts.
+Like many others I have largely self-financed my efforts.
 I am thankful for those who have contributed to defray a bit of that expense.
-If you are looking to know more or help with either funds or medical equipment or supplies, email me at email@example.com.
+If you are looking to know more or help with either funds or medical equipment or supplies, email me at firstname.lastname@example.org.
 I am working with 501(c)(3) organizations in both the U.S. and Ukraine which are serving diverse needs for medical aid.
 These include those with long-established reputations, such as the Ukrainian Medical Association of North America, Cleveland Maidan Association, and the Christian Medical Association (in Lviv).

 Posts – Most recent first